Global Adventures & A Purpose-Driven Freelancer Career

 What was your most significant experience working as a global nomad?

-It was during an assignment in Beirut, Lebanon, at a time where war broke out.
+It was during an assignment in Beirut, Lebanon, at a time when war broke out.

 That was a moment of truth in my life.
 I will never forget how fast a “normal” life turned into a war zone with bombings at individual urban districts nearby.